Installation (local python)

 crandas is hosted on a private Roseman Labs server rather than pypi.org, so it is necessary to explicitly add the server url.

-Install a specific version of crandas#
+Install a specific version of crandas

 To install a specific version of crandas we can run: pip install crandas==<version> --index-url=https://pypi.rosemancloud.com.
-You can replace <version> with the version of crandas you wish to install, e.g. v1.9.0.
+You can replace <version> with the version of crandas you wish to install, e.g. v1.10.0.
+Pip will occasionally not properly install a different version, in that case you can do the following: ``pip install –force-reinstall -v “crandas==<version>”.

 We recommend installing crandas in a virtual environment: